sergij14/sergij14/README.md

-Engineer with over 5 years of experience in designing, developing, and optimizing high-performance web applications.
+Front-End Engineer with over 5 years of experience in designing, developing, and optimizing high-performance web applications.